nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enter command to search tasks by keyword
-2. DODO-BIRD returns a list of tasks which name contains those keywords.
+2. DoDo-Bird returns a list of tasks which name contains those keywords.
 Use case ends.

 **Extensions**